 - It also indicates how any change in selling price would impact the profitability and BEP.

-- BEP can be used as one of the indicators which help in deciding whether to manufacture new product yourself or simply outsource.
+- BEP can be used as one of the indicators that help decide whether to manufacture a new product yourself or outsource.

-- It is useful in knowing how much cushion the company has if sales decline before the company starts making losses.
+- It helps to know how much cushion the company has if sales decline before the company starts making losses.

-- Higher MoS provides freedom to the management of the company to alter the selling price of their product in order to gain market share from its competitors.
+- Higher MoS provides freedom to the company’s management to alter the selling price of their product to gain market share from its competitors.

-- Higher margin of safety allows the company to spend more on an advertisement or other activities that can help in improving sales in the long run.
+- A higher margin of safety allows the company to spend more on an advertisement or other activities that can help in improving sales in the long run.

-- Break-even point analysis is more appropriate in the case of analysis of a single product at a time, it fails to do so appropriately in case of multi-product scenario.
-Many-a-times it is difficult to classify a cost as fixed or variable
+- Break-even point analysis is more appropriate in the case of analysis of a single product at a time; it fails to do so appropriately in the case of a multi-product scenario.
+Many times it isn’t easy to classify a cost as fixed or variable.

-- The margin of safety, if turns out to be very high, may cause management to lead to inappropriate use of excess funds.
-At times, a higher margin of safety may lead to higher risk taking the behavior of the management which may not always be required.
+- The margin of safety, which turns out to be very high, may cause management to lead to inappropriate use of excess funds.
+At times, a higher margin of safety may lead to higher risk-taking behavior of the management, which may not always be required.